 Businesses and nonprofits often ask me what they should focus on when it comes to marketing.
 That’s a great question; how you spend your time and energy is very important--but what goals and tasks should you prioritize?

 The answer depends on where you are in your marketing business, the size of your company or organization, who your target market is, and what you are selling.
 ALL of these factors have to be taken into consideration when figuring out your marketing plan.
 However, no matter what size you are, no matter what you sell or who your market is, there is one VITAL component that can make or break your marketing efforts and investment.
 You can have the best marketing channels and a huge budget, but if this ONE component is missing, your marketing strategies will fail.

-It flew by didn't it?
 The year is almost over.
-For businesses and organizations this means the thinking and brainstorming for 2020 is beginning.
-You might not be writing your plan just yet.
-But, you may have started thinking about what to do in 2020.
-That's good, because before jumping into planning, you absolutely want to do the necessary thinking.
-When you THINK strategically, you start asking yourself questions and questions lead to ideas, solutions, and innovations.
+For businesses and organizations, this means brainstorming new ideas for 2020.
+Before you jump into planning, I suggest you do a little thinking.
+When you THINK strategically, you ask yourself questions, and questions lead to ideas, solutions, and innovation.

 Take some time to reflect on the four key questions outlined below.
 These questions will help you examine and critique your marketing plan while allowing new ideas and strategies to emerge.

 Let's get started!